1997 UCF Golden Knights football team: August 30 – at Ole Miss

 In only their second season in Division I-A, the Golden Knights nearly pulled off a huge upset at Ole Miss.
-Quarterback Daunte Culpepper threw two touchdowns passes in regulation, and the game went into overtime tied 17–17.
+Quarterback Daunte Culpepper threw two touchdown passes in regulation, and the game went into overtime tied 17–17.
 Ole Miss got the ball first in the overtime period.
 Stewart Patridge threw a 19-yard touchdown pass to Rufus French to take a 24–17 lead.
 UCF took over, and Culpepper completed a 21-yard touchdown pass to Charles Lee.
 The Golden Knights took a timeout, and contemplated whether to kick the extra point or go for the win.
 The team elected to try a two-point conversion.
 Culpepper attempted a quarterback draw, but was stopped just inches short of the goal line.
 Reaching forward to break the plane of the goal line, the ball came loose and the attempt ultimately failed.
 UCF lost by the score of 24–23, the first of several near-misses against high-profile schools.